AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-30-Animated-Dashed-Lines-in-P5JS.md

 <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-04-30-Animated-Dashed-Lines-in-P5JS/Fixed.png" alt="" /></span>

 <h2><a name='5'>Code for static dashed lines</a></h2>
+If we combine everything we have so far, our class will look like this:
 <pre><code>class DashLine {
   constructor(x1, y1, x2, y2, segmentLength, spaceLength) {
     this.x1 = x1;